Skip to content

 Last updated:

-One bench further along sits the comparison microscope, a machine that addresses a narrower but forensically profound question: are these two objects from the same source?
+The comparison microscope addresses a narrower but consequential question: are these two objects from the same source?
 The comparison microscope places the questioned and known specimens in simultaneous view through a split eyepiece, connected by an optical bridge that couples two independent microscope bodies.
 The analyst sees one half of the field from the questioned specimen and the other half from the known, and can rotate, translate, and focus each stage independently until a candidate match region is brought into alignment.
 This is how firearm examiners compare bullet land and groove impressions, how hair examiners place a questioned hair beside a known exemplar, and how document examiners align handwriting strokes.

 A stereo microscope creates a genuine stereoscopic image by presenting slightly different viewing angles to the two eyes.
 The angle between the two optical axes is typically 10-15 degrees (this is the convergence angle).
 Each optical channel forms a real, erect, laterally unreversed image of the specimen, and the two slightly disparate images are fused by the visual cortex into a three-dimensional percept.
 This stereoscopic depth perception is not a trick of contrast or shadow: it is the same mechanism by which human binocular vision perceives depth in everyday space.

 CMO vs Greenough design.
 Two competing stereo microscope optical designs coexist in forensic laboratories.
-The Greenough design (invented by Horatio Greenough in 1893, adopted by Carl Zeiss for the first commercial stereo microscope) uses two completely independent objective lenses, tilted at the convergence angle, each with its own optical axis.
+The Greenough design (proposed by Horatio Greenough in 1892, adopted by Carl Zeiss, which produced the first commercial stereo microscope in 1897) uses two completely independent objective lenses, tilted at the convergence angle, each with its own optical axis.
 This gives a genuinely stereoscopic image with good depth perception but places practical limits on the numerical aperture and therefore on the resolution available.
 The Common Main Objective (CMO) design (introduced by Wild Heerbrugg in the 1950s) uses a single large objective lens with two separated optical paths passing through it at different off-axis positions.
 The CMO design allows the use of a single objective with a larger diameter, enabling better working distance and easier accessory placement (incident-light illumination, oblique fibre-optic light guides) while maintaining stereoscopic viewing.

 Magnification range.
 Most forensic stereo microscopes operate between 7x and 45x total magnification, with a zoom ratio (the ratio of maximum to minimum magnification) of approximately 6:1 to 8:1.
 Additional auxiliary objective lenses (0.5x and 2x afocal lenses that fit in front of the main objective) extend the range to approximately 3.5x on the low end and 90x on the high end.
 This range is appropriate for: initial evidence triage and sorting (7-15x), fibre and hair preliminary examination (20-40x), document and ink examination (10-30x), and trace-deposit inspection on clothing or surfaces (20-45x).